SeanTankGarvey/SeanTankGarvey.github.io/_posts/2017-06-24-my-first-post.markdown

 Welcome!
 My name is Sean "Tank" Garvey.

 This is my very first post.

+Thanks for coming to my site, seantankgarvey.com!
+I truly hope you enjoy it.
+And ofcourse, that it's all up and functional.

-Let me know if it works/worked!
+Please feel free to contact/email me.
+I'm always interested in hearing your feedback.
+And, let me know if this/it works/worked!